Shelley Moore Capito: Fiscal policy

 In 2016, the fiscally conservative PAC the Club for Growth gave her a 50% lifetime rating.
 In 2011, while in the House, Capito voted for a Balanced Budget Amendment to the United States Constitution.
-In 2020, she said she is opposed to cuts to government spending, but also opposes any increases.
+In 2020, she said she opposed cuts to government spending, but also opposed any increases.

 In December 2010, Capito voted to extend the tax cuts enacted during the administration of President George W. Bush.

-Capito supports a federal prohibition on online poker, an in 2006, was a cosponsor of H.R.
+Capito supports a federal prohibition on online poker.
+In 2006, she cosponsored H.R.
 4777, the Internet Gambling Prohibition and Enforcement Act.
 She also supported H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act.
-In June 2003, Capito introduced the Family Fairness in Taxing Act of 2003.
-The bill would accelerate the increase to the child tax credit, increase the qualification age for children, and revise refundability criteria for the credit.
+In June 2003, Capito introduced the Family Fairness in Taxing Act of 2003, which would accelerate the increase to the child tax credit, increase the qualification age for children, and revise refundability criteria for the credit.

-In 2001, then Rep. Capito voted in favor of the Bush tax cuts.
+In 2001, Capito voted in favor of the Bush tax cuts.
 In 2002, she supported partially privatizing Social Security but opposed complete privatization.
 In 2006, Capito joined Democrats to vote for an increase of the minimum wage.
-In 2012, during her campaign for the Senate, the Senate Conservative Fund opposed Capito's nomination as they argued "her spending record in the House is too liberal."
+In 2012, during her campaign for the Senate, the Senate Conservative Fund opposed her nomination because "her spending record in the House is too liberal".
 In 2013, she voted against cutting funding for food stamps.
-In 2017, Capito opposed the budget proposed by President Trump saying that the proposal would cut "too close to the bone."
-In 2017, Capito noted that she supports fully repealing the Estate Tax.
+In 2017, Capito opposed President Trump's proposed budget, saying that it would cut "too close to the bone".
+In 2017, she said she supported full repeal of the inheritance tax.
 She also voted in favor of Trump's tax cut bill.
-In 2019, she came out against budget cuts being proposed by the Trump administration.
-Capito was among a few Republicans, including Joni Ernst of Iowa and Susan Collins of Maine, who expressed criticism of Trump's nominee to the Federal Reserve, Stephen Moore, because of comments he had made about women, and he ultimately withdrew his nomination.
+In 2019, she came out against budget cuts proposed by the Trump administration.
+Capito was among a few Republicans, including Joni Ernst of Iowa and Susan Collins of Maine, to express criticism of Trump's nominee to the Federal Reserve, Stephen Moore, because of comments he had made about women; he ultimately withdrew the nomination.
 In 2019, Capito announced support for paid family leave.
 In 2020, she opposed budget cuts due to the "spending needs" of states like West Virginia.
 On September 30, 2021, she was among 15 Senate Republicans to vote with all Democrats and both Independents for a temporary spending bill to avoid a government shutdown.
-On October 7, 2021, she was one of 11 Republicans voting with all members of the Democratic caucus to end a filibuster on raising the debt ceiling.
-However, she voted against the bill to raise the debt ceiling.
+On October 7, 2021, she was one of 11 Republicans voting with all members of the Democratic caucus to end a filibuster on raising the debt ceiling, but voted against the bill to raise the debt ceiling.
 On August 10, 2021, Capito was one of 19 Senate Republicans to vote with the Democratic caucus in favor of the Infrastructure Investment and Jobs Act.
 On economic issues, the National Journal gave her a rating of 53% conservative and 47% liberal.